Chrisjuunor/movie-reservation-system/readme.md

 Reservations are made by the users.
 Basically, the user (regular) reserves a movie showtime for the airing of his movie of choice.
 The user can also cancel his reservation if he so chooses.

-Each of the afore mentioned components double as entities in a postgresql database and have relating route files which you can test out.
+Each of the afore mentioned components double as entities in a postgresql database and have relating route files that you can test out.
-The project is built using typescript, express and postgresql for database interactions.
+The project is built using typescript, express, and postgresql for database interactions.

 ## Installation